linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/04 Macroeconomic Policy Open Economy.md

 - f payments).
 Firstly, we derive the IS, LM and BP schedules that provide the framework for the analysis.

-4.4 DERIVATION OF THE IS SCHEDULE FOR AN OPEN ECONOMY
+## 4.4 Derivation of the IS Schedule for an Open Economy

 Te IS curve for an open economy shows various combinations of the level of output ( _Y_ ) and the rate of interest